Causal Unfoldings and Disjunctive Causes: Causal histories as extremal realisations

 Suppose $\rho$ is a realisation.
 Consider all total-order diagrams $d$ from a total order $(I,\leq)$ to realisations starting from $\rho$ with $d_{i,j}$ not an isomorphism if $i<j$.
+Within them one such diagram, $d'$ from $(I',\leq')$, extends another, $d$ from $(I,\leq)$, if the total order $(I,\leq)$ is an initial segment of the total order $(I',\leq')$ with $d$ a restriction of $d'$.
 Amongst them, by Zorn's lemma, there is a maximal diagram w.r.t.~extension.
 From the maximality of the diagram its colimit is necessarily extremal.
-In more detail, construct a colimiting cocone $f_i:d(i) \succeq_2 \rho_R$, $i\in I$, with the same notation as above.
+In more detail, by Zorn's lemma, construct a colimiting cocone $f_i:d(i) \succeq_2 \rho_R$, $i\in I$ ---using the same notation as above.
 By maximality of the diagram some $f_k$ must be an isomorphism; otherwise we could extend the diagram by adding a top element to the total order and sending it to $\rho_R$.
 If $j$ should satisfy $k<j$ then $f_j\circ d_{k,j} = f_k$ so $ f_k^{-1}\circ f_j\circ d_{k,j} =\id_{R_k}$.
 It would follow that $d_{k,j}$ is injective, as well as surjective, it being a total map of realisations, and consequently that $d_{k,j}$ is an isomorphism---a contradiction.
 Hence $k$ is the maximum element in $(I,\leq)$.
 If the colimit were not extremal we could again adjoin a new top element above $k$ thus extending the diagram---a contradiction. \end{proof}

 For example, as a corollary, a countable configuration of a family of configurations always has an injective extremal realisation.
 By serialising the countable configuration, $a_1\leq a_2\leq \cdots \leq a_n\leq \cdots$, where $\setof{a_1, \cdots, a_n}\in \A$ for all $n$, we obtain an injective realisation $\rho$.
 By Lemma~\ref{lem:existextr} we can coarsen $\rho$ to an extremal realisation $\rho'$ with $\rho\succeq_2^f \rho'$.
 As $\rho = \rho'f$ the surjective function $f$ is also injective, so a bijection, ensuring that the extremal realisation $\rho'$ is injective.